 I am not lying, I want to do every single one of these hacks, that’s why I am bringing them to you.
 They are truly my favorite.
 I will describe the item from IKEA, what the blogger did and why I want to do it.
 Let’s get rolling!

-*This post might contain affiliate links, see disclosure for full details.
+*This post might contain affiliate links, see my disclosure for full details.

 IKEA Hack Turning a Shelving Unit into a Bench